 One or more of the states in which our MA plan subsidiaries operate may raise the statutory capital or tangible net equity level we are required to maintain from time to time.
 Many states have adopted risk-based capital requirements based on guidelines adopted by the National Association of Insurance Commissioners, which tend to be, although are not necessarily, higher than existing statutory capital requirements.
-Regardless of whether a state in which we may operate has adopted risk-based capital requirements, the state departments of insurance can require our regulated insurance subsidiaries to maintain minimum levels of statutory capital or tangible net equity in excess of amounts required under the applicable state laws if they determine that maintaining additional statutory capital or tangible net equity, as applicable, is in the best interests of our beneficiaries.
-Any other changes in these requirements could materially increase our statutory capital requirements.
+Regardless of whether a state in which we may operate has adopted risk-based capital requirements, the state departments of insurance can require our regulated insurance subsidiaries to maintain minimum levels of statutory capital or tangible net equity in excess of amounts required under the applicable state laws if they determine that maintaining additional statutory capital requirements.
 In addition, as we continue to expand our plan offerings in new states, add new beneficiaries, or pursue new business opportunities, we may be required to maintain additional statutory capital.
 In any case, our available funds could be materially reduced, which could harm our ability to implement our business strategy.